cosmicjs/cosmic-spotify-clone/article.md

 ## Prerequisites

-- Node.js 18.x or later
+- Node.js 18.x or later (if using npm)
+- Bun runtime (if using bun, recommended)
 - A Cosmic account and bucket
 - Basic knowledge of React and TypeScript